-However, the time has come and with Jin turning 30 in December 2022, the members have announced all members will be enlisting sometime over the next year, starting with Jin in November 2022.
+However, the time has come and the members have started staggered military service enlistment, starting with Jin in December 2022.

 Pretty much all idols in every other boy group have had to take a long break from recording and performing before they turn 28 to do their military service.
 Other groups usually cycle through their members – one or two will go away for a couple of years while the remaining members continue to record and perform without them, and then a couple more will go when the first group comes back.
 This has worked for many of the top bands but it does impact their career, and often has led to breakups or members breaking away for solo careers during and after the turmoil of the army service years.

 It sounds like the members will enlist earlier than these dates, but these are the absolute last dates they could enlist: